liddiard/skry/README.md

 #### Access

-Handles the authentication and management of CMS users.
+The access app handles the authentication and management of CMS users.
 It doesn't define any of its own models but instead uses the models provided by [Django's built-in and very full-featured user authentication system](https://docs.djangoproject.com/en/1.10/topics/auth/).

 #### Attachments

-Contains "attachments" to stories, including images, video, audio, reviews (i.e. of a movie or restaurant), and polls.
+The attachments app contains "attachments" to stories, including images, video, audio, reviews (i.e. of a movie or restaurant), and polls.
 The image model has a method to get a resized image at any specified resolution.

 #### Authors